 - Encourage your child to move their hand, elbow, and fingers when the pain starts subsiding.
 They may also begin exercising as per the doctor’s advice.

 - As per the doctor’s instructions, you may remove the sling support for a while (when bathing or sleeping) if the pain starts to resolve.

 - Check for any signs of pain or irritation in the skin from the sling.
 Contact your child’s provider if you notice redness or rawness in the affected area.

 - Do not allow your child to lift any heavy objects, play sports, or perform any activity from the fractured arm for at least ten weeks post the injury.

 - Make sure to book a follow-up appointment with your child’s doctor to track their recovery.

-A collarbone fracture can be painful for children, but the good thing is it can be healed easily with proper care and medical support.
+A broken collarbone in children can be painful, but the good thing is it can be healed easily with proper care and orthopedic support.
 Educate your child about all the dos and don’ts while recovering from the injury.
 It is vital to allow the time dedicated to the healing process of the fracture before resuming any strenuous activities.
 Also, make sure your child follows all preventive measures to avoid future risks of any fractures.

 - Matthew Pecci and Jeffrey B Kreher; (2008); Clavicle fractures.